ZeusEdge/MY-DEVOPS-PROJECTS/Project2.md

 Attempted to render the server on a web browser => Successful

 ## 2. INSTALLING MYSQL
 Installed MySQL server successfully

 Confirmed MySQL server is running => Successful

+## 3. INSTALLING PHP
+Installed PHP module that allows PHP to communicate with MySQL-based databases => Successful

+Installed PHP fastCGI process manager => Successful

+## 4. CONFIGURING NGINX TO USE PHP PROCESSOR
+Created the root web directory for projectLEMP => Successful

+Assigned ownership of the directory with the $USER environment variable => Successful

+Created a new configuration file in Nginx’s sites-available directory using Nano => Successful

+Activate your configuration by linking to the config file from Nginx’s sites-enabled directory => Successful

+Tested the configuration for syntax errors => No errors found\

+Disabled the default Nginx host that is currently configured to listen on port 80 => Successful

+Created an index.html file in the projectLEMP location => Successful

+Opened your website URL using IP address and (public hostname) DNS name => Successful